athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 **Q1.
 Why can containers in different namespaces reach each other by default, and why is that dangerous in multi-tenant cloud?**

-Kubernetes namespaces are primarily an organisational and RBAC/quota boundary, not a network boundary.
-Unless a `NetworkPolicy` (or equivalent CNI-level control) says otherwise, the cluster's flat pod network allows any pod to route to any other pod's or service's IP, regardless of namespace.
-This was shown directly in Task 2, where a pod in `tenant-a` reached `tenant-b`'s service and received `HTTP 200`.
-In a multi-tenant cloud, this is dangerous because it means one customer's workload can, by default, scan, connect to, or attack another customer's workload on the same shared infrastructure — a compromised or malicious tenant could pivot laterally into another tenant's environment unless the platform operator explicitly segments traffic.
+Kubernetes namespaces are not so much a network boundary as they are an organizational and RBAC/quota boundary.
+The cluster's flat pod network permits any pod to route to the IP of any other pod or service, independent of namespace, unless a `NetworkPolicy` (or comparable CNI-level policy) specifies otherwise.
+Task 2 clearly demonstrated this, as a pod in `tenant-a` reached the service of `tenant-b`'s and got `HTTP 200`.
+This is risky in a multi-tenant cloud because it allows one customer's workload to automatically scan, connect to, or attack another customer's workload on the same shared infrastructure; unless the platform operator specifically divides traffic, a compromised or malevolent tenant could pivot laterally into another tenant's environment.

 **Q2.
 Explain the default-deny principle and how your NetworkPolicy implements it.**

-Default-deny is the security principle of denying all traffic by default and only permitting the specific, explicitly-approved connections needed ("deny by default, permit by exception"), rather than allowing everything and trying to block known-bad traffic.
-The `default-deny-ingress` policy applied in Task 4 implements this for `tenant-b`: it uses an empty `podSelector: {}` (meaning it applies to every pod in the `tenant-b` namespace) and `policyTypes: [Ingress]` with no `ingress` rules defined.
-With no allow-rules specified, Calico enforces that no inbound traffic is permitted to any pod in that namespace at all — including from `tenant-a` — until a further policy explicitly allows specific sources.
+Rather than allowing everything and attempting to block known-bad traffic, default-deny is a security approach that denies all traffic by default and only permits the specific, explicitly-approved connections required ("deny by default, permit by exception").
+This is implemented for `tenant-b` by the `default-deny-ingress` policy used in Task 4, which makes use of an empty `podSelector: {}` (applying to all pods in the `tenant-b` namespace) and `policyTypes: [Ingress]` with no defined `ingress` rules.
+Calico mandates that no inbound traffic is allowed to any pod in that namespace, including from `tenant-a`, unless another policy specifically permits certain sources.

 **Q3.
 How do virtual machines and containers differ in isolation strength?
 When would you add a VM boundary?**

-Containers share the host OS kernel and are isolated from each other using kernel-level features such as namespaces (PID, network, mount, etc.), cgroups, and capabilities.
-This gives good process/resource separation but a smaller trust boundary — a kernel vulnerability or container-escape bug can potentially let one tenant's workload affect another tenant's container or the host itself, since they all run on the same kernel.
-Virtual machines, by contrast, each run their own guest OS/kernel on top of a hypervisor, so the isolation boundary is at the hardware-virtualisation layer rather than the shared kernel — a much stronger, more battle-tested boundary.
-A VM boundary should be added when tenants are mutually untrusted and the impact of a container-escape would be severe — for example, hosting workloads for different, unrelated customers on the same physical node, running untrusted or unvetted third-party code, or handling highly regulated/sensitive data — because the extra isolation strength is worth the additional resource and performance overhead.
+Using kernel-level features like namespaces (PID, network, mount, etc.), cgroups, and capabilities, containers are separated from one another while sharing the host OS kernel.
+Because they all use the same kernel, a kernel vulnerability or container-escape bug may allow one tenant's workload to impact another tenant's container or the host itself.
+This results in good process/resource separation but a smaller trust boundary.
+In contrast, the isolation border is at the hardware-virtualization layer rather than the shared kernel—a far stronger, more tried-and-true boundary—because each virtual machine runs its own guest OS/kernel on top of a hypervisor.
+When tenants are mutually untrustworthy and a container escape would have serious consequences, such as when hosting workloads for disparate, unconnected.
+When tenants are mutually untrusted and the impact of a container-escape would be severe, such as when handling highly regulated or sensitive data, hosting workloads for different, unrelated customers on the same physical node, or running untrusted or unvetted third-party code, a virtual machine boundary should be added because the increased isolation strength justifies the additional resource and performance overhead.

 **Q4.
 What is data remanence, and why is cryptographic erasure the preferred cloud solution?**

-Data remanence is the residual representation of data that remains on storage media even after it has been "deleted" through normal file-deletion operations.
-A typical `rm`/`delete` usually only removes the filesystem's pointer/reference to the data; the underlying bytes on disk are not necessarily overwritten and can potentially be recovered until that storage block is reused.
-Task 6 demonstrated this risk and the mitigation of overwriting the bytes before deletion (`dd if=/dev/zero ...`).
-In cloud environments, however, the tenant generally does not control the physical disks — storage is virtualised, replicated across many physical drives, and reused/reallocated by the provider, so there is no reliable way to guarantee every physical block has been overwritten.
-The practical, provider-independent solution is cryptographic erasure: encrypt the data at rest with a key, and when the data needs to be permanently destroyed, simply destroy (or make permanently inaccessible) the encryption key.
-Without the key, the remaining ciphertext on any physical media is computationally infeasible to recover, making the data effectively unrecoverable without needing physical control over the underlying storage.
+The representation of data that is still present on storage media after it has been "deleted" via standard file-deletion procedures is known as data remanence.
+Only the filesystem's pointer or reference to the data is typically removed by a standard `rm`/`delete`; the underlying disk bytes are not always erased and may be restored until that storage block is accessed again.
+Task 6 illustrated this risk and how to mitigate it by overwriting the bytes before to deletion (`dd if=/dev/zero ...`).
+However, in cloud systems, the tenant typically has no control over the actual disks because storage is virtualized, replicated across several physical drives, and reused/reallocated by the provider.
+As a result, it is impossible to be certain that every physical block has been rewritten.
+Cryptographic erasure provides a workable, provider-independent solution: encrypt the data while it's at rest using a key, then simply destroy (or make permanently unavailable) the encryption key when the data needs to be permanently erased.
+The data is essentially unrecoverable without requiring physical control over the underlying storage since it is computationally impossible to recover the remaining ciphertext on any physical media without the key.

 **Q5.
 Which of the three isolation dimensions (compute, network, storage) did each task exercise?**